wulffern/wulff.no/pages/02.food/bread_equipment/item.md

 > The ingredients for bread are few, but getting the loaf it right is difficult

+Disclamer: I have not figured out all this myself.
+I've spent hours reading a really good "book".
+I highly recommend [Modernist Bread](http://modernistcuisine.com/books/modernist-bread/) to anyone that are really serious about baking bread.

 ## Step 1, mixing the dough

 ![Ingredients](ingredients.png)